F0nt/capturebate-node/README.md

 capturebate-node
 ================

-capturebate-node lets you follow and archive your favorite models' shows on chaturbate.com
+capturebate-node lets you archive your favorite models' shows on chaturbate.com

 ### Requirements
 [RTMPDump(ksv)](https://github.com/BurntSushi/rtmpdump-ksv) used to capture the streams